Arts & Culture Finance is now part of Figurative

 James Cross is an Investment Associate at Figurative.

-Establishment of a new post production facility in Sheffield, benefiting under-represented local creatives.
+The production company is establishing a new post production facility in Sheffield, benefiting under-represented local creatives.

 The mosaics studio will use its loan to create a venue for a new mosaic focused education programme.